chucknewmanjr/PerformanceExperiment/README.md

 		use [PerformanceExperiment];
 		exec [dbo].[p_PerformanceReport];

-## Chalenge
+## Challenge
 After that, make some improvements and repeat the process.
+You can change procs, indexing, isolation levels, and such.
+But don't change the following:
+* Columns.
+* The insert and update must be in a transaction together.

+## What the code does

 ```mermaid
   graph TD;